 Happy new year, everyone...
 2013, wow, another year, another beginning!
 I am feeling a bit weird this year, because, to be honest, I have no idea where the last year went.
 It feels like only yesterday life was all organised and stable and suddenly, its upside down again.

 2012 has been a year of ups and downs in many ways.
-It was the year Aditi started kindergarten, or big girl school, as we call it, that I started working full time for Get Cooking, finally channelling my passion for food into something more tangible and a career.
+It was the year Aditi started kindergarten, or big girl school, as we call it.
 I made good friends in Edmonton that I feel confident that I can turn to when life gets tough, and got my life into shape.
 I was lucky enough to be invited to events here, and also contributed to several e-zines and recipe books.
 I became more confident in my cooking, and Food, Football and a Baby, a small personal blog, turned into The Tiffin Box, which is so much more reflective of my life now.

 The downside was all those awful world events that took a toll on all our lives.
 Kay and I were really affected by the Newtown tragedy, especially as our baby girl is the same age as those beautiful kids who were senselessly killed.
 We cried with all the parents, and we couldn't even watch some of the coverage for fear of breaking down.
 I rarely talk politics on this blog, preferring to keep it simple, but this tragedy made me question a lot of things in life, and get more involved in making a difference.